w4bremer/template-cpp14/templates/README.md

 * **api**<br/>
     Create the plain interface data structure files
-* **core**<br/>
+* **stubs**<br/>
-    Create a core set of files for json serialization and event handling support implemented
+    Provides a basic example implementation, without business logic in operations.
 * **scaffold**<br/>
-    Create a fully featured project with reference implementations, tests and this README.
-This is only for convenience.
-It is also possible to just build and link against e.g. the **api** and **core** libraries.
-And provide a implementation in a completely seperate folder.
+    Adds a structure to project.
+Adds cmake files for the api and stubs, sets up tests with catch2.
 * **monitor**<br/>
     Create support libraries for monitoring API traffic
 * **olink**<br/>
-    Create IPC implementation for [ObjectLink](https://objectlinkprotocol.net/)
+    Create IPC [ObjectLink](https://objectlinkprotocol.net/) adapters for your interface classes.
-* **apigear**<br/>
-    Create necessary ApiGear support library for extended features like monitoring, olink IPC - needs to be generated for monitor or olink
 * **examples**<br/>
-    Create simple examples for "How to use" the generated code
+    Create simple examples for "How to use" the generated code for stubs
+* **example-olink**<br/>
+    Creates simple example for "How to use" the generated code with olink
 * **conan**<br/>
     Create files for conan package manager

+* **core**<br/>
+    Create a core set of files common for few features.
+Generated anytime one of features is enabled: stubs, monitor, olink.
+* **apigear**<br/>
+    Create necessary ApiGear support library for extended features like monitoring, olink IPC - needs to be generated for monitor or olink

 ## Folder structure
 The following gives a simplified overview of the generated code structure with `all` features enabled.